donniemattingly/serverlith/README.md

 *Serverless Monoliths*

-Serverlith is a TypeScript library for writing REST APIs with AWS Lambda and API Gateway.
+Serverlith is a TypeScript library for writing APIs with AWS Lambda and API Gateway more easily.
-Serverlith handles conversion and routing of AWS API Gateway events received by your lambda function.
+Serverlith handles conversion and routing of Amazon API Gateway events received by your lambda function.

+Serverlith operates based off the usage of [proxy resources](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html) in Amazon API Gateway to route all possible methods and paths to the same Lambda function.

 **Note:** Serverlith is a work in progress and is definitely *not* finished.
 Please don't use this right now, as basically every aspect of the library can change.